 - Dispelling myths around the nature of self-esteem: Self-esteem is not just about feeling good about yourself, it’s also about knowing how to respond to setbacks.

 - Resilience as a life skill: Research has shown that having to rebound from adversity early in life promotes well-being later in life because it develops psychological wherewithal and a sense of mastery.

 - Strategies for persevering through adversity: Learn about the effectiveness of using mindset, sleep and social connection to keep proper perspective and persevere.

 Mark your calendars now for the following Parent Speaker Series dates.
-We will send more details about each session after reviewing the responses to the questions above.
+We will send more details about each session as the dates approach.
 Click here to RSVP.

 - Tuesday, Nov.
 5, at 7 p.m. in the CHS Auditorium

 - Tuesday, Jan.
 14, at 7 p.m. in the CHS Library

 - Thursday, Feb.
 13, at 7 p.m. in the CHS Auditorium